trustoverip/TechArch/spec.md

 The ToIP Trust Spanning Protocol MUST support extensible message schema.
 [REQ 2.13] This enables different Trust Task protocols to be constructed without changing the base format.

 ### 8.4 Routing

+Routing of a message from a sender to a receiver proceeds in three steps as shown in Figure 9:

+  1. **Address resolution** takes the ToIP identifier of the receiver and resolves it to: a) the network address of an Endpoint System for the receiver that supports the desired Layer 1 transport mechanism, and b) the associated cryptographic keys.
+For example, if the ToIP identifier is a DID and the desired transport is HTTP, then a DID resolver resolves the DID following the associated DID method to retrieve the DID document.
+It then selects: a) the service type associated with the ToIP Trust Spanning Protocol and extracts an HTTP URL to which a connection can be made to deliver the message to the other Endpoint System, and b) the required cryptographic keys.
+  1. **Transport** is the Layer 1 mechanism to send the message to the Endpoint System of the receiver or to an Intermediary System which can eventually deliver the message.
+In the above example, HTTP is the transport.
+Over the Internet, any transport layer protocol may be a suitable transport.
+Other contexts may use other transports, e.g. Bluetooth, QR code, or a publish-subscribe messaging system.
+  1. **Delivery** is the final step of delivering the message to Layer 2 of the receiver’s Endpoint System.
+This step may include a sub-step for an Intermediary System ([Section 9](#9-intermediary-systems)) to deliver the message to the Endpoint System, and a second sub-step for the Endpoint System’s Layer 1 transport to deliver the message to the Layer 2 interface.

+These steps lead to the following requirements:

+The ToIP Trust Spanning Protocol MUST support resolution of ToIP identifiers to: a) the network addresses of receiving Endpoint Systems, and b) any required cryptographic keys.
+[REC 2.14]

+The ToIP Trust Spanning Protocol MUST support transport of messages via ToIP Layer 1 interfaces.
+[REC 2.15]

+The ToIP Trust Spanning Protocol MUST support delivery of messages to the Layer 2 interface of the Endpoint System of the ultimate receiver of the message.
+[REC 2.16]

+The ToIP Trust Spanning Protocol MUST support the option to deliver messages via Intermediary Systems.
+[REC 2.17]

+The ToIP Trust Spanning Protocol MUST support confidentiality with regard to the metadata required for message routing.
+[REC 2.18]

 ### 8.5 Interface to Layer 1

 ## 9. Intermediary Systems